jvario/emotion-analysis-chatbot/README.md

 Pretrained LLM used for augmented generation was [Gemma](https://huggingface.co/blog/gemma).

-# IV.
-Conclusion:
-Both the SVM and SGD models have similar accuracy scores of 0.68, indicating that they correctly predicted around 68% of the samples.
-This level of accuracy is quite commendable, considering the time limitation and dataset constraints.
-Additionally, when considering the Jaccard Score, which measures the similarity between two sets, the SGD model slightly outperforms the SVM model with a score of 0.56 compared to 0.55.

-In conclusion, both models demonstrate relatively good performance within the given limitations, with the SGD model showing a slightly better Jaccard Score.
-Further analysis, including examining additional performance metrics and conducting cross-validation, would provide a more comprehensive evaluation of the models' effectiveness.
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details